Flexible Staffing Strategies are Back in Vogue with Northwest Employers. Are You Ready?

 If this sounds like what’s going on in your business, on your team, you’re not alone.
 Nor is this particular challenge unique to this particular economic downturn.
 Historically companies always look for ways to leverage their people costs whenever revenues are volatile, whenever economies struggle.

-Traditional Staffing Models
+The Up and Downsides of Traditional Staffing Models

 Pre 2020, most Northwest companies were enjoying the predictability of robust growth.
-Manufacturing had been emboldened; new tax structures had provided all companies with more dollars to invest on both infrastructure and people.
+Manufacturing had been emboldened; new tax structures had provided companies with more dollars to invest on both infrastructure and people.

-Flexible Staffing is an Alternative Model…
+Flexible Staffing – A Viable Alternative

 The kinds of staffing models that fall under the flexible staffing umbrella are many and varied.

 Handling short or long term workload changes using temporary staff instead of hiring direct, working with independent contractors or specialized consultants for high impact project assignments, creating teams of specialized talent who float from work unit to work unit as needed, or decisions to fully or partially outsource certain pieces of non-core work – are all examples of ways to get work done while off loading the costs and liabilities associated with the employer role.

 Flexible staffing models are based on the belief that change is inevitable and that the ability to adjust quickly is key to survival.